jmuel/PokemonVisualizer/README.md

-Right now I'm just setting up the skeleton for the app.
+The skeleton is set up for the line graph.